reeshuffled/reeshuffled.github.io/_posts/2024-04-13-A-Little-is-Better-Than-Nothing.md

 ---
-layout: stub
+layout: post
 category: Garden
-tags: ["Living Better"]
+tags:
+- Living Better
-title: "A Little is Better Than Nothing"
+title: A Little is Better Than Nothing
 slug: little-better-than-nothing
-description: "It can be easy to fall into all-or-nothing thinking, but small benefits/progress are still better than nothing."
+description: It can be easy to fall into all-or-nothing thinking, but small benefits/progress are still better than nothing.
-started_at: "2023-09-23 10:19:00"
+started_at: '2023-09-23 10:19:00'
+type: stub
 ---

 It can be easy to fall into all-or-nothing thinking, but small benefits/progress are still better than nothing.